Sing along when the chorus rolls around (with apologies to Helen Reddy):

 And when the scientists finally got around to testing the whole low-fat thing on (80% white) women?
-The verdict, published in the Journal of the American Medical Association (JAMA) in 2006, looked like this:
+The verdict, published in 2006, looked like this:

 The results, published in the Journal of the American Medical Association, showed no benefits for a low-fat diet.
 Women assigned to this eating strategy did not appear to gain protection against breast cancer , colorectal cancer , or cardiovascular disease .
 And after eight years, their weights were generally the same as those of women following their usual diets .